cggh/scikit-allel/docs/index.rst

 ====================================================

-This package provides utility functions for working with large scale genetic variation data using `numpy <http://www.numpy.org/>`_, `scipy
-<http://www.scipy.org/>`_ and other Python scientific libraries.
+This package provides utility functions for working with large scale genetic variation data using numpy_, scipy_ and other Python scientific libraries.

-:mod:`allel` is in an early stage of development, if you have any questions please email Alistair Miles <alimanfoo@googlemail.com>.
+This package is in an early stage of development, if you have any questions please email Alistair Miles <alimanfoo@googlemail.com>.

 * GitHub repository: https://github.com/cggh/scikit-allel